Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   **Video Stitch 📼 🅑🅔🅣🅐**: Stitches a batch of previously cropped frames back onto a batch of original frames using metadata provided by the Crop node.
 *   **Save Audio Advanced 🔊 🅑🅔🅣🅐**: Saves audio data (received in ComfyUI's standard AUDIO format, or common dictionary formats) to disk as FLAC, WAV, or MP3, with format-specific quality/compression options.
 *   **Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐**: Analyzes the last N frames of an image batch for sharpness and clips the batch to include frames up to the sharpest one found (optionally skipping text/blank frames). !!!NOTE!!!
 The logic for this node was borrowed from somewhere on the internet, but as I had no intention of publishing this until it was requested, I didn't bookmark where I got it.
 If it's yours, please let me know and I will link and credit accordingly.
+*   **Select Sharpest Frames 🔍 🅑🅔🅣🅐**: Analyzes frames at regular intervals and selects the sharpest frame from a configurable window around each interval point.
+Also outputs rejected frames for comparison.
+*   **WAN Resolution Calculator 📏 🅑🅔🅣🅐**: Calculates optimal width and height for WAN (Wavelet Attention Network) models based on target megapixels and aspect ratio constraints.
 *   **Load Text from index 📼 🅑🅔🅣🅐**: Loads a text file (.txt) from a specified directory based on its index in the sorted list of files.
 *   **Indexed LoRA Loader 🎯 🅑🅔🅣🅐**: Loads a specific LoRA from a configurable stack based on an index input.
 Automatically extracts trigger words from LoRA filenames and applies the LoRA to model and CLIP.
 *   **Text line count 🅑🅔🅣🅐**: Counts the number of lines in a given multiline text input.